pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 Based on the above text, judge the following items.
 Com base no texto acima, julgue os itens seguintes.

-Item.
 15. In the text, the word "accomplish" (R.5) has the same meaning as "achieve" (R.11).

-Item.
 15. No texto, a palavra "realizar" (I.5) tem o mesmo significado que "alcançar" (1.11).

 Three types of assessment methods can be used to accomplish this — testing, examination,